sofyalaski/functional-genomics/protokoll.md

 done ;
 ~~~

-Calculating the average wodht of peaks:
+Calculating the average widht of peaks:
 ```
 touch avgLength.txt
 for i in 'ls *.xls';